Mezzair/payrun/README.md

 ### Security

-If you discover any security related issues, please email james@appoly.co.uk instead of using the issue tracker.
+If you discover any security related issues, please email code@appoly.co.uk instead of using the issue tracker.

 ## Credits